Islandora/documentation/docs/user-documentation/glossary.md

 [Matomo](https://matomo.org/), formerly called Piwik, is a software for tracking visits to websites.
 It is an open source alternative to Google Analytics and allows the generation of website usage reports.

 ## Media
-The primary method for uploading files to [Drupal](#drupal).
-Provides a unified User Interface where editors and administrators can upload, manage, and reuse files and multimedia assets.
+Media are a [Drupal](#drupal) [Content entity](#content-entity) type, which allows to manage Media items (Files) like images, documents, slideshows, YouTube videos, tweets, Instagram photos, etc. The Media module provides a unified User Interface where editors and administrators can upload, manage, and reuse files and multimedia assets.
 In the context of Islandora, Media entities 'wrap' files and provide a place to store file-specific metadata.

+See https://www.drupal.org/docs/8/core/modules/media/overview for more information on the Drupal foundations, and refer to https://islandora.github.io/documentation/user-documentation/media/ for how Islandora uses Media.

 ## Memento
 Protocol specification that allows a web client to request an earlier/historic state web resource (if available).
 Fedora implements the Memento protocol to store and serve versions of content in a Fedora repository.